ErpNetDocs/dev/auth/automating-installation.md

   - Must provide `redirectUri`.
   - Must enable impersonation for at least one user type.
   - Cannot request credentials.

+- `None`
+  - Intended for standalone applications that do not require authentication with the @@name instance.
+  - Serves primarily as a registration "note" or placeholder indicating the app is installed.

 ### Service access types